10 Types of Mental Imagery You Can Experience and Learn to Use

 Don’t be concerned if you “see” only a fragment of an image.
 That fragment can trigger a subconscious association with the big picture, which very subtly brings in and involves more of your senses.

 The most common misconception about mental imagery is that you must be able to visualize with great clarity and vividness to be effective.
-In fact, the vividness of imagery is not nearly as important as control of it.
+In fact, the vividness of imagery is not nearly as important as controlling it.

 Wrap-Up